mogoh/cheat-sheets/git-cheat-sheet.rst

 ``git log --decorate --graph --all --oneline``

-Make Changes
+Staging and Committing
 --------------------------------------------------------------------------------
-Review edits and craft a commit transaction
+Changed files can be prepared for a commit with the `git add` command.
+After staged, files can be commited, so a snapshot is taken.

 Snapshot the file in preparation for versioning